 Internship for Clinical Programs

-The MA program in Transpersonal Counseling is directed toward careers in the clinical professions.
+The Transpersonal Counseling track is directed toward careers in the clinical professions.
 For this reason, the 700-hour supervised internship is a core element of the curriculum.
 Clinical field placements are arranged through Naropa University and provide students with an opportunity to experience work in an area of specialization, such as child and family therapy, crisis intervention, out-patient or in-patient care, or alcohol and drug abuse counseling.
 On-site supervision and classroom seminars provide support and opportunities for self-examination.
 Please be aware that students with a criminal background may find that some agencies require additional information prior to acceptance for clinical placement, and may have fewer site choices for placement.

 Licensure for Clinical Programs

 Learners are strongly encouraged to carefully research the educational requirements for the intended licensure or certification in the state(s) where they intend to seek licensure or certification.
-The Art Therapy concentration within the Transpersonal Counseling program has been approved by the American Art Therapy Association since 1998.
+The Art Therapy concentration within the Transpersonal Counseling track has been approved by the American Art Therapy Association since 1998.
 Art Therapy graduates are eligible to apply to become a Registered Art Therapist (ATR) with the American Art Therapy Association (AATA) after completing the necessary post-degree requirements.

 Counselor Preparation Comprehensive Exam